Medical Care for Birds and Exotic Animals

 Diagnostic procedures

 Numerous details can be obtained from analysis of blood samples.
 Our on-site laboratory can perform several blood tests expeditiously.
-These can provide a base of physiological parameters that contribute to the clinical image of the animal.
-Some blood samples are sent to external laboratories for specialized tests or for screening of contagious diseases.
+These can provide a base of physiological parameters that contribute to the clinical picture of the animal.
+Some blood samples may be sent to external laboratories for specialized tests or for screening of contagious diseases.
 Short-term restraint is usually necessary for blood sampling.

 Medical imaging

-Fecal analysis is a procedure that involves the collection and analysis of fecal matter to determine the presence of a medical condition.
-Most often, these tests are used to identify targeted microbial organisms.
+Stool analysis is a procedure that involves the collection and analysis of fecal matter to determine the presence of a medical condition.
+Most often, these tests are used to identify targeted micro-organisms.
 Certain parasites, fungi, bacteria and viruses are detected from stool samples.
-Fecal analysis can also be used to explore non-infectious conditions.
+Stool analysis can also be used to explore non-infectious conditions.
 Our on-site laboratory provides rapid results for numerous analyses.

 Microbiological culture

-A culture is a method of propagation of microbial organisms in special media conducive to their growth under controlled laboratory conditions.
+Culture is a method of propagation of microbial organisms in special media conducive to their growth under controlled laboratory conditions.
 Microbial cultures are used to isolate and identify the cause of an infectious disease.
-Viral, bacterial and fungal cultures can be performed from a swab or from a sample of a body fluid.
+Viral, bacterial and fungal cultures can be performed from a swab or from a body fluid sample.
 Complementary tests can provide information on sensitivity to antimicrobial drugs, which is key to prescribing appropriate medications.

 Cytology